-Staff in St Gabriel's Pre-School take the safeguarding of every child very seriously.
-This means that, should they have any concerns of a safeguarding nature, they are expected to report, record, and take the necessary steps to ensure that the child is safe and protected.
+Staff in St Gabriels's Catholic Primary School take the safeguarding of each child very seriously.
+This means that, should they have any concerns of a safeguarding nature, they are expected to report, record and take the necessary steps to ensure that the child is safe and protected.
 This is never an easy action, nor one taken lightly.
 They are aware that it can lead to challenge from parents/carers, but at all times staff have the child at the heart of all their decisions and act in their best interests.

-Further information on our safeguarding and related policy documents and procedures is available on request from the Manager or Designated Safeguarding Lead.
+Further information on our safeguarding and related policy documents and procedures is available on request from the Headteacher or Designated Safeguarding Lead.